 - Cauliflower and dwarf zinnias

-- Weed Control There are several methods that are incorporated into organic gardening for controlling weeds.
+- Weed Control - There are several methods that are incorporated into organic gardening for controlling weeds.
 The thing to remember with organic gardening is that patience pays off.
-If you remain persistent at fighting weeds, your garden will be able to do this on its own in the long run, which will ultimately save you money and time, and you will not be dependant on chemicals for a temporary job.
+If you remain persistent at fighting weeds, your garden will be able to do this on its own in the long run, which will ultimately save you money and time, and you will not be dependent on chemicals for a temporary job.
 For more tips on weed control, check out our Garden Center.

 - Pest Control - Organic gardening means working with nature to grow plants, and pest are part of nature.
 It may seem easy to remember this until the day you spot one of your plants under attack!
 The best pest control measure to take is the preventative one.
 Pests are less likely to attack healthy plants.
 Be sure you do not keep your plants too wet, too shaded or too dry.
 Grow a variety of plants in the same area.
 Some natural predators of pests are ladybugs, birds, frogs, and lizards.
 We carry a variety of products that will get rid of pests naturally.